 - Project scope

-- Delivery of complete subsea cable trenching system, including towed subsea cable trencher, umbilical winch (including AR capability), control cabinet, pumps
+- Delivery of complete subsea cable trenching system, including towed subsea cable trencher, umbilical winch (including CT capability), control cabinet, pumps

 - Delivery date